-To record Council's policy relating to the procurement of goods, services and works.
+To establish and standardise the procedures for procurement of goods, services and works.

 RESPONSIBILITIES

 Group A Officers (as per the Delegation Manual, Miscellaneous Sub-delegations by the Chief Executive Officer to Council staff) for the supervision and proper application of this Policy across all Council Staff.